iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 - **When your decisions affect the data you get, you need to choose your actions to get good data.**

 That's why exploration and *reinforcement learning* are so important.
-They are not simple extensions of supervised learning but they pose fundamentally new challenges.
+They are not simple extensions of supervised learning; they pose fundamentally new challenges.

 In my next post I'm planning some fun demos (with accompanying code) so you can try these things out for yourself!
 Also, I'll hope to show more clearly the cases where [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling) outperforms naive methods like $\epsilon$-greedy but also some examples where it is falls way short of the Bayes-optimal solution.